Tunnel (Photo credit: wwarby)

 I wrote this free-write poem in response to a prompt from my friend Kellie Elmore’s Free Write Friday for June 14, 2013.
-This week she asked up to look at some dramatic photographs from multi-genre artist Tom Clark.
+She asked me to look at some dramatic photographs from multi-genre artist Tom Clark.
 I chose this one and tried to I imagine a simple man lying there with his lover trying to reach their Paradise together…one way or another.

 Buck Mtn (Photo credit: mopar05ram)

 This sun yellow pencil lost its great weight

 It arose like dawn from its sickbed